Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathelementbase/group/_index.md

 ## MathElementBase::Group() method

-Places this element in a group using a bottom curly bracket.
+Places this element in a group using a bottom curly bracket

 ```cpp
 System::SharedPtr<IMathGroupingCharacter> Aspose::Slides::MathText::MathElementBase::Group() override